A little History:

 A student Learning to use the Speed Square

-A screen shot from one of our Instructional Resources for teaching how to use a Speed SquareA video short we use in presentations on how to use a Speed Square
+A screenshot of a student using one of our Instructional Resources as she practices using a Speed SquareA video short we use in presentations on how to use a Speed Square